 Buses arrive at 10 to 10:30 A.M. and depart at 3 P.M.
-Each group (up to 55 children) is divided into four sections, each of which is assigned a “Guide” who is with them for the entire day.
-In the morning two sections go to the pool for swimming lessons and free swim and the other two rotate through the activities program.
+Each group (up to 55 children) is divided into four sections.
+In the morning two sections go to the pool for swimming lessons and free swim and the other two go through the environmental sciences program.
 At midday they have an hour for lunch and free play, and then switch places.
-Before the campers depart we have an all-camp meeting to review the accomplishments of the day and sing the Camp Linden song.

 Each week has a different theme, or primary activity: